 The equilibrium price and quantity is the point where the supply and the demand curves intersect.

-Consider an economy with the following demand and supply equations:
+Consider the economy with the following supply and demand equations:

 where is the quantity supplied.
 These two equations are illustrated in the diagram below.